-Represents beneficial ownership of less than 1%.

-Represents the voting power with respect to all shares of our Class A common stock and Class B common stock, voting as a single class.
+- Represents beneficial ownership of less than 1%. - † Represents the voting power with respect to all shares of our Class A common stock and Class B common stock, voting as a single class.
 Each share of Class A common stock will be entitled to one vote per share, and each share of Class B common stock will be entitled to ten votes per share.
-The Class A common stock and Class B common stock will vote together on all matters (including the election of directors) submitted to a vote of stockholders, except under limited circumstances described in "Description of Capital Stock-Class A Common Stock and Class B Common Stock-Voting Rights."
-Consists of 8,998,571 shares of Class B common stock held by Novak Biddle Venture Partners V, L.P. and 2,249,643 shares of Class B common stock held by Novak Biddle Company V, LLC.
-Novak

-(1)Biddle Company V, LLC is the general partner of Novak Biddle Venture Partners V, L.P.
+The Class A common stock and Class B common stock will vote together on all matters (including the election of directors) submitted to a vote of stockholders, except under limited circumstances described in "Description of Capital Stock-Class A Common Stock and Class B Common Stock-Voting Rights." - (1) Consists of 9,560,982 shares of Class B common stock held by Novak Biddle Venture Partners V, L.P. and 1,687,232 shares of Class B common stock held by Novak Biddle Company V, LLC is the general partner of Novak Biddle Venture Partners V, L.P.
 AGW Biddle III, one of our directors, and E. Rogers Novak, Jr. are the managing members of Novak Biddle Company V, LLC and share voting and investment power over the shares held by Novak Biddle Venture Partners V, L.P.
-The principal business address of Novak Biddle Venture Partners V, L.P. is 7501 Wisconsin Avenue, East Tower, Suite 1380, Bethesda, MD 20814.

-Consists of 6,114,338 shares of Class B common stock held by New Enterprise Associates 14, L.P., or NEA 14, and 4,080 shares of Class B common stock held by NEA Ventures 2014, L.P., or Ven 2014.
-The shares directly held by NEA 14 are indirectly held by NEA Partners 14, L.P., or NEA Partners 14, the sole general partner of NEA 14, NEA 14 GP, LTD, or NEA 14 LTD, the sole general partner of NEA 14 and each of the individual directors of NEA 14 LTD. The individual directors of NEA 14 LTD, collectively the NEA 14 Directors, are M. James Barrett, Peter J. Barris, Forest Baskett, (2) Anthony A. Florence, Jr., Patrick J. Kerins, David M. Mott, Scott D. Sandell, Peter Sonsini and Ravi Viswanathan.
+The principal business address of Novak Biddle Venture Partners V, L.P. is 7501 Wisconsin Avenue.
+East Tower.
+Suite 1380.
+Bethesda.
+MD 20814. - (2) Consists of 6,114,338 shares of Class B common stock held by New Enterprise Associates 14, L.P., or NEA 14, and 4,080 shares of Class B common stock held by NEA Ventures 2014, L.P., or Ven 2014.
+The shares directly held by NEA 14 are indirectly held by NEA Partners 14, L.P., or NEA Partners 14, the sole general partner of NEA 14, NEA 14 GP, LTD, or NEA 14 LTD, the sole general partner of NEA Partners 14 and each of the individual directors of NEA 14 LTD. The individual directors of NEA 14 LTD, collectively the NEA 14 Directors, are M. James Barrett, Peter J. Barris, Forest Baskett, Anthony A. Florence, Jr., Patrick J. Kerins, David M. Mott, Scott D. Sandell, Peter Sonsini and Ravi Viswanathan.
 NEA 14, NEA Partners 14 and NEA 14 LTD and the NEA 14 Directors share voting and dispositive power with regard to our securities directly held by NEA 14.
-Karen P. Welsh, the general partner of Ven 2014, has voting and dispositive power with regard to our securities directly held by NEA 14.
 Karen P. Welsh, the general partner of Ven 2014, has voting and dispositive power with regard to our securities directly held by Ven 2014.
-The principal business address of NEA 14 and Ven 2014 is 1954 Greenspring Drive, Suite 600, Timonium, Maryland 21093.

-(3) Consists of 7,006,178 shares of Class B common stock held directly by Mr. Calkins and 21,018,540 shares of Class B common stock held by Calkins Family LLC, for which Mr. Calkins serves as the managing member.

-Consists of 151,000 shares of Class B common stock issuable upon the exercise of options (4)(5) Consists of 425,106 shares of Class B common stock issuable upon the exercise of options
+The principal business address of NEA 14 and Ven 2014 is 1954 Greenspring Drive, Suite 600, Timonium, Maryland 21093. - (3) Consists of 7,006,178 shares of Class B common stock held directly by Mr. Calkins and 21,018,540 shares of Class B common stock held by Calkins Family LLC, for which Mr. Calkins serves as the managing member. - (4) Consists of 151,200 shares of Class B common stock issuable upon the exercise of options. - (5) Consists of 425,306 shares of Class B common stock issuable upon the exercise of options.